Ottawa Fury shock Toronto FC in first leg of Voyageurs Cup semifinal

 In the 35th minute Cheyrou split a pair of Fury defenders just inside the penalty box and opened the scoring as he beat Irving in the Ottawa goal for a 1-0 TFC lead.

-That changed in the second half though as the field seemed to tilt in favour of the FuryReport Typo/Error
+That changed in the second half though as the field seemed to tilt in favour of the Fury.Report Typo/Error